21 Best Places to See Fall Foliage in the United States

 Cape Cod, Massachusetts

 Cape Cod, Massachusetts may be a popular summer destination, but leaf-peeping tourists are also well aware of its autumnal charms.
 Visitors can check out a cranberry bog or go pumpkin picking as well as see the beautiful changing colors of the Northeast.

-Aspen, Colorado is named for its gorgeous aspen trees that turn the perfect yellow-gold in the fall time.
+Aspen, Colorado is named for its gorgeous aspen trees that turn the perfect yellow-gold in the fall.
 Before the ski season sets in, visitors can enjoy all kinds of outdoor activities to enjoy the gorgeous views, especially stopping over at Maroon Bells to take in the scenery.

 Wisconsin Dells, Wisconsin

 Along the Wisconsin River is a strikingly beautiful, glacier-formed gorge known as the Wisconsin Dells.
 During the fall, the Dells are particularly peaceful, which is ideal for leaf peepers who want to steal the perfect shot of the changing foliage.
 Boat tours, river walks, and sightseeing in Devil's Lake State Park are some of the most popular attractions there.

-Massapequa Preserve on Long Island is one of the best places to experience fall foliage.
+Massapequa Preserve on Long Island is one of the best places to experience fall foliage without trekking too far from NYC.
 Late October into early November is the best time to enjoy the vibrant views.

 Naturally, leaf peepers are going to be drawn to anything with "maple" in the name.
 The Lake Ann / Maple Pass Loop Trail peaks in mid-October and develops a gorgeous pattern of yellow, red and orange.
 Lake Ann offers a fantastic backdrop for the fall view.